 Use Red as a Neutral

 Although technically a primary color, the red in this room works as a neutral.
 The burnt red pairs well with white and soft peach.
-Add in natural materials like wood and some greenery to complete the look.
+Add in natural materials like wood and greenery to complete the look.

 Add a Red Duvet